stackernews/booger/README.md

 3. configure env in `.env.defaults`
 4. deno task dev

+# what's currently configurable

+- You can alter NIP-11 responses by changing `NIP-11.json`
+- You can configure the builtin validation by changing values in `plugs/builtins/validate/validate.config.js`
+- You can set booger port and postgres url, `PORT` and `DB_URL` respectively, through `env` vars

 # what booger wants

 simplicity, ease of use, extensibility, scalability, performance, security